chorus-ai/Chorus_SOP/sop-website/docs/DEPRECATED/Data_uploading.md

 ## Upload schedule

 Upload of a pilot dataset of a minimum of 25 patients is required from each site July 15, 2023.
-This specific request is detailed is previous comuunication and also {here}.
+This specific request is detailed is previous comuunication.
 The first upload of 25% of patients contributed to the CHoRUS dataset is due December 30th, 2023.
 The second, third and last uploads will be due on September 30th of 2024, 2025, and 2026.

 ## Rationale